What is Inventory Turnover and How Do You Calculate It?

 This equals 7.5, which you can round off to 8.

-The two examples above are hypothetical, but they at least show you how to calculate your inventory turnover ratio.
+The two examples above are hypothetical, but they at least show you how to calculate your inventory turnover ratio without needing an inventory turnover calculator software.

-You will want to aim for a higher inventory turnover ratio by stocking fast-moving products and eliminating hiccups along your supply chain.
+You will want to aim for a higher inventory turnover ratios by stocking fast-moving products and eliminating hiccups along your supply chain.

 Inventory turnover ratio doesn’t always give you sufficient insights into your inventory management processes.
 It only gives you clues about how fast inventory is moving along your sales channel but scarcely tells you how many days it takes to replenish your stock on hand.